-A striking link is found between the Fragile-X gene and mutations that cause autismApril 25th, 2012 in Genetics /
+A striking link is found between the Fragile-X gene and mutations that cause autismApril 25, 2012 in Medicine & Health / Genetics

 A team led by scientists at Cold Spring Harbor Laboratory (CSHL) publishes research today indicating a striking association between genes found disrupted in children with autism and genes that are targets of FMRP, the protein generated by the gene FMR1, whose dysfunction causes Fragile-X syndrome.
 The new study appears online April 25 in the journal Neuron.